maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 * Note : This callback is sent before the beginning of each match

 ### LibXmlRpc_BeginMatchStop
-* Data : An array with the number of the match and a boolean indicating if the script was restarted or not.
+* Data : An array with the number of the match and a boolean indicating if the script was restarted or not
 * Example : ["3", "False"]
 * Note : This callback is sent after the beginning of each match

 ### LibXmlRpc_LoadingMap
-* Data : An array with the number of the map
+* Data : An array with the number of the map, its UID and if the map is new or restarted.
-* Example : ["1"]
+* Example : ["1", "2icir0pvzfqwf4h9j3B5lkjYu4n", "False"]
-* Note : This callback is sent when the script starts to load a map
+* Note : This callback is sent when the script start to load a map.
+* Version : UID and restart status are available since XmlRpc.Script.txt_v2015-02-19

 ### LibXmlRpc_BeginMap
 * Data : An array with the number of the map, its UID and if the map is new or restarted.